-As of September 30, 2015, we have incurred approximately \$483.2 million of cumulative net losses and had approximately \$163.8 million of cash and cash equivalents.
-Given our current development plans, we anticipate that our current cash resources will be sufficient to fund our operations into the first quarter of 2018.
+As of December 31, 2015, we had incurred approximately \$492.7 million of cumulative net losses and had approximately \$140.7 million of cash and cash equivalents.
+Given our current development plans, we anticipate that our current cash resources will be sufficient to fund our operations into the fourth quarter of 2017.
 However, changes may occur that would consume our existing capital prior to then, including expansion of the scope of, and/or slower than expected progress of, our research and development efforts and changes in governmental regulation.
 Actual costs may ultimately vary from our current expectations, which could materially impact our use of capital and our forecast of the period of time through which our financial resources will be adequate to support our operations.
-We have estimated the sufficiency of our cash resources based in part on the discontinuation of the PICASSO 3 pivotal trial for first-line metastatic STS and our adaptive Phase 3 trial for first-line SCLC for IV palifosfamide.
-Also our estimates include the advancement of our synthetic immunoncology product candidates in the clinic under our Channel Agreement with Intrexon and our increased expenses as we begin to advance candidates pursuant to the MD Anderson License with MD Anderson and commence providing funding for certain research and development activities of MD Anderson pursuant to the terms of the MD Anderson License, and we expect that the costs associated with these and additional product candidates will increase the level of our overall research and development expenses significantly going forward.
+Also our estimates include the advancement of our synthetic immuno-oncology product candidates in the clinic under our Channel Agreement with Intrexon and our increased expenses as we begin to advance candidates pursuant to the MD Anderson License with MD Anderson and commence providing funding for certain research and development activities of MD Anderson pursuant to the terms of the MD Anderson License, and we expect that the costs associated with these and additional product candidates will increase the level of our overall research and development expenses significantly going forward.